 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower only to discover that the water isn’t draining it, you’re aware of how annoying it is.
-This not only slows the morning routine, however, it can be more difficult to clean when you’re done.
-Although chemical drain cleaners are occasionally effective, they can also damage your pipes and cause harm to the environment.
-The good news lies in the a lot of ways that you can unblock the shower drain without using harmful chemicals.
+If you’ve ever stepped into a shower and realized that the water isn’t draining, you know how frustrating it is.
+This not only slows the morning routine, it could also make it more difficult to clean up after you’re finished.
+Although chemical drain cleaners are sometimes effective, they can also damage the pipes as well as harm the environment.
+The good news is the fact that you have a lot of natural methods to clear a shower drain, without the need for harmful chemicals.

 Key Takeaways

-- There are many natural methods to get rid of the blockage in a shower for example, baking soda and vinegar and a wire hanger or a dry/wet vacuum.
+- There are many natural methods to unblock the drain of a shower, such as using vinegar and baking soda, a wire hanger, or a wet/dry vacuum.

-- For the method of baking soda and vinegar: Gather ingredients, unblock the drain cover and other debris, pour baking soda in, then vinegar.
+- Use baking soda and vinegar method: gather items, clean the cover for draining and any garbage, pour baking soda, followed by vinegar.
 Allow 30 minutes then flush with boiling water.

-- Wire hanger method Straighten the wire hanger, leaving the other end in its original form and then create a hook on the end, insert it into the drain to fish hair and other debris out.
+- Wire hanger method use a straight wire hanger leaving one end in its original shape Make a hook at the end and insert it into the drain to catch hair and debris out.

-- If you want to use the dry/wet vacuum method Set the vacuum in "wet" mode and cover drains overflowing by a cloth or tape, attach hose creating an air-tight seal.
-Turn on the vacuum for 3 minutes.
+- If you want to use the dry/wet vacuum method Set the vacuum in "wet" mode then cover the drains of overflow using cloth or tape. attach hose creating an air-tight seal, then turn on the vacuum for 3 minutes.

-- Prevent future blockages by using hair strainers in your shower.
-You can also run hot water after every use and avoiding using grease to clean your drains.
+- Prevent future blockages by using a hair strainer in your shower, and running hot water after every use and avoiding running grease down your drains.

 - Baking soda